tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you hit with this weapon while you are staggered, deal +1d6 damage to that enemy.

 **Quirk:** Quick to take offense.

 ---

+#### Woad-warrior

+Ranged Weapon

+1/Battle

+The natural attack roll of a ranged attack made with this weapon triggers a flexible attack that you know as if it were a melee attack.

+**Quirk:** Wears woad.

+---